 The Carole Lee Bergman Scholarship for Excellence in Humanitarian Service will be awarded to a student who has distinguished themselves by meritorious direct “hands-on” participation in a humanitarian nature directed toward an individual or groups of individuals or organization.

-This first Annual Scholarship will be awarded at the end of the 2021 academic school year.
+This first Annual Scholarship may be awarded at the end of the 2022 academic school year.
+Depending on applications

 Carole Lee Bergman was my “Jewish mom,” but she would correct me and say instead, “aunt, you’re younger aunt.”
 Beautifully vain, wonderfully humorous, and incredibly resilient, Carole was a feminist and activist who believed in the power of societal good and community service.
 She was a role model — my role model — for humanitarianism.
 She was my example of resiliency and altruism and another reason why I began this non profit.
 Carole was an adult I needed when I was young.
 She was present with words of comfort when I was my worst critic, ready with advice when I swam in uncertainty and quick with humor when tears streamed my cheeks.

 Carole entered into my life’s journey when she called Fashion High back in 1995 looking for someone that could sew some creative projects for her.
 I was an assistant teacher at the school back then, and I volunteered my time and visited her regularly, getting to know her.
 I would sit for hours, listening to her impressive life experiences.

 Brooklyn born from a traditional home, Carole never followed the traditions expected of women in the ’50s.
 At a time when many women were “tied to the kitchen,” as she would say, Carole had a thriving career that she was extremely proud of at celebrity designers’ Evan-Piccone womenswear in New York’s garment district.

 Carole went on to run her own business, living life on her own terms and then came the news: “You have breast cancer.”
 How did she fight back?
 By volunteering for the cause.